 Once your pin is set and there are benefits on your card, you can start shopping at any store that accepts EBT.
 Look out for the familiar SNAP logo on store signage, or check online.
 Some common places that accept SNAP both in-person AND online are Amazon, Stop & Shop, Walmart, ALDIs, Hannaford, and Price Chopper.
 For more information on shopping online with your EBT card, visit this website.

 Because SNAP is a federal program, you are able to use your benefits to shop outside of Massachusetts where EBT benefits are accepted.
-However; if you reside in another country or state or leave Massachusetts, for example -- during the winter months, you will need to close your case in the state of Massachusetts.
-You can reapply once you have returned.
+If you reside in another country or state during the winter months and intend to return, you do not need to close your case.
+However, you should report the temporary absence from MA to the DTA office.

 Please note: SNAP cannot be used to buy alcohol, tobacco, personal care items, or hot food.
 However, some people have an EBT card for their Transitional Aid to Families with Dependent Children (TAFDC) cash assistance benefits.
 TAFDC benefits can be used to purchase food and non-food items.
 For information on TAFDC eligibility, contact your local DTA office.

 SNAP recipients are also automatically enrolled in the Healthy Incentives Program (HIP).